Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 ## [Logging](@id logging_toml)
 Wflow emits logging messages at various levels such as debug, info, and error.
 These get sent to both the terminal as well as a log file.
+Note that logging to a file is only part of the `Wflow.run(tomlpath::AbstractString)` method.
 If you want to debug an issue it can be helpful to set `loglevel = "debug"` in the TOML.
 To avoid flooding the screen, debug messages are only sent to the log file.
 The following settings will affect the logging: